 - Tulsi is also sometimes used to decrease fertility in men and women, so it is not recommended that those who are trying to conceive to drink large amounts of tulsi.

 Many of the physiological benefits of tulsi can be attributed to its ability to assist with the body's internal maintenance and protection of the body from toxin-induced damage.
-These functions are often attributed to tulsi's high content of phenolic compounds and anti-oxidant properties, with Krishna tulsi (black/purple variety) having a higher phenolic content and anti-oxidant capacity than white Vana (wild) tulsi.
+These properties are due to tulsi's high content of phenolic compounds and anti-oxidant properties.

 With so many diverse and incredible uses, it is no wonder why tulsi has been given names such as “Holy Basil,” and “The Elixir of Life.”
 Utilized for thousands of years in Ayurvedic medicine, and studied extensively by modern researchers, tulsi is certainly a medicinal herb that should not be overlooked, and one that is well worth incorporating into your diet for its many health benefits.